Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Taxonomy and Overview of RHHI in NR

 \subsection{Interaction Medium}

 In RHHI, the \textit{interaction medium} refers to the virtual connection implemented between two users through robotic devices.
-This connection can be designed to render specific mechanical behaviors, such as a virtual spring-damper model between joint positions, that attracts the partners' joints toward a shared equilibrium position.
-This approach enables users to feel each other’s movements through adjustable mechanical impedance levels~\cite{Takagi2018HapticInteraction, Che2016TwoCoupling, Ganesh2014, Tanaka2019ATask, Piovesan2013HapticTele-interaction}.
-A rigid virtual spring constant results in closely coupled motion, where users exhibit nearly identical kinematic profiles \cite{Takagi2018HapticInteraction, short2023haptic}.
+This connection can be designed to render specific mechanical behaviors, such as a virtual spring-damper model between joint positions, that enables users to feel each other’s movements through adjustable mechanical impedance levels~\cite{Takagi2018HapticInteraction, Che2016TwoCoupling, Ganesh2014, Tanaka2019ATask, Piovesan2013HapticTele-interaction}.
+A rigid virtual spring constant results in closely coupled motion \cite{Takagi2018HapticInteraction, short2023haptic}.
 In contrast, a compliant, softer virtual spring allows more independent movement while still facilitating the exchange of forces.
 An asymmetric interaction medium can also be implemented, such as the case where one user experiences a rigid connection while the other experiences a soft one \cite{noccaro2025robot}, enabling customized feedback and workload distribution.
 It is important to note that the resulting behavior is not solely determined by the virtual model, but also by the human biomechanics, such as the stiffness of the involved joints, residual strength, and active participation of each user.
 Indeed, individuals can modulate their joint stiffness to either resist or follow the forces transmitted through the interaction \cite{borner2023physically}.

-\subsection{Partner characteristics}
+\subsection{Partner {Characteristics}}